National Historical Publications and Records Commission (NHPRC)

 The Project Narrative is a description of the proposal.
 It should be no more than 20 double-spaced pages in 12-pt type with standard margins.
 Please organize your narrative in these sections:

 Briefly summarize the state's strategic plan.
 Is it current?
 Has the State Board recently reaffirmed the current plan?
 Explain how the project will further the goals and objectives in the State Board's strategic plan.
-Include summaries of recently completed NHPRC grants to your SHRAB to illustrate their successful completion and relationship to your strategic plan.
+Summarize the activities that have taken place during your current and/or recently completed SNAP grants and state whether these activities were successfully completed.
 Discuss the overall scope of work and your goals.
 Explain your organization's relationship to the SHRAB.
 If your organization is not a state agency, describe your relationship and why it is necessary for a third party to represent the state.
 Include letters of support from the leaders of the agency you represent.

 If applying for supplemental funds for regrants or collaborative projects, make sure these additional activities represent a discrete component of your project.
 Make it clear that you can accomplish these activities independent of the basic project you have outlined or as an extension of the basic project.
 Explain how the supplemental request promotes the long-term success of the State Partnerships program and leverages resources.
 Also explain, in a budget narrative, the costs associated with the supplemental portion of the application and note each supplemental item on the budget form.
 The Commission looks most favorably upon proposals that provide some level of cash match for regrant funds.